Polynomial Dedekind domains with finite residue fields of prime characteristic: Polynomial Dedekind domains

 \begin{Rem} By Lemma \ref{pol factorizable}, it follows easily that a subset $\uE\subseteq\ohZ$ is polynomially factorizable if and only if $\PP_{g,\uE}$ is finite for each irreducible $g\in\Z[X]$.
 In fact, if $g=\prod_i g_i$, where $g_i\in\Z[X]$ are irreducible, then $\PP_{g,\uE}=\bigcup_i \PP_{g_i,\uE}$.

-It is well-known that, given $q\in\Z[X]$, there exist infinitely many $p\in\PP$ for which there exists $n\in\Z$ such that $q(n)$ is divisible by $p$ (see for example the proof of \cite[Prop.
+It is well-known that, given a nonconstant $q\in\Z[X]$, there exist infinitely many $p\in\PP$ for which there exists $n\in\Z$ such that $q(n)$ is divisible by $p$ (see for example the proof of \cite[Prop.
 V.2.8]{CaCh}).
-In particular, $\hZ$ is not polynomially factorizable by Lemma \ref{pol factorizable}.
+In particular, $\hZ$ is not polynomially factorizable by Lemma \ref{pol factorizable}. \end{Rem}